Novella – A Week In The Life of Eva & Zoe Book 1

 A famous and powerful man abuses his power but it will take a determined woman to defend the woman she loves and teach the sexual predator a lesson he will never forget.

 The Intertwined Souls Inbetween Series are standalone novels of the award-winning Intertwined Souls Series.
-This novel – in the timeline of the series – sits between Where Shadows Linger (Book 2) and Hidden Truths (Book 3).
+This novel – in the timeline of the series – sits after Promise is a Promise and before Hidden Truths.

 Featuring Brazilian artist Lucia Nobrega's illustrations of Eva and Zoe Lambros from the Intertwined Souls Series